 Unable to recall the images

 Students frequently recalled the images that were present on website.
-Out of 12, 3 people remembered the images and information located on website.
+Out of 3/12 people identified the figures and information located on website.

 Inefficient communication tools

-Students are unable to find the communication tool and lot of students and faculty members do not use the messaging system offered by department.
+Students were unable to find the communication tool.
+Several students and faculty members do not use the messaging system tool offered by the department.

 Inefficient navigation system

 Accessing course content and admission requirement inefficient.
 Students complain that they have to navigate on multiple pages and look for a particular course which makes them hard to find.

 A significant number of complaints came from the site structure, but it led failure of faculty to update the research page.

 60% of surveyed students and 40% of faculty find it hard to read the long informative sections.